REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 - Goal: **isolate startup + teardown overhead**

 > Pool warning: this is the worst‑case for processes.
 A long‑lived pool pays most of this cost once (warmup), then per‑task overhead shifts to dispatch + IPC/serialization.
-> On Windows/macOS, worker creation is still `spawn`, even for pools.
-If your design really does short‑lived processes per job (serverless‑ish, CLI fanout, test runners), then yes, this is your life.
+> On Windows (and on macOS by default), pool workers are still created via `spawn`.
+If your design keeps recreating pools or launching short‑lived processes per job (serverless‑ish, CLI fanout, test runners), then yes, this is your life.
 > Thread pools exist too, but thread create cost is usually low enough that reuse matters less.

 How to run the benchmark